luckymarmot/API-Flow/src/README.md

 parameter-value pair, and are not limited to having a single Parameter as their set of constraints.
-This means that the API-Flow model is able to describe conditional use of parameters based on the values of different parameters, like, for instance, the use of the `Accept-Encoding` header only if the `Accept` header has a value, or a variation of accepted values for `Accept-Encoding` based on the values of `Accept-Language`.
+This means that the API-Flow model is able to describe conditional use of parameters based on the values of different parameters, like, for instance, the use of the `Accept-Encoding` header only if the `Accept` header has a value or a variation of accepted values for `Accept-Encoding` based on the values of `Accept-Language`.
 In practice, we have seen no format that allows such level of describability, with RAML v1.0 and swagger v3.0 being the most descriptive.